normanormata/norma-normata/_pages/dpw.md

 This part of the service shall be concluded with prayer.

-## Chapter V
-Special Occasions of Public Worship
+## Chapter V: Special Occasions of Public Worship
 Under the gospel, we are commanded to keep no other particular day holy, except the Lord's Day.
 Nevertheless, God's people may observe special occasions as the dispensations of God's providence administer cause and opportunity.
 Such observance is both consonant with Scripture and pastorally appropriate.

 A. Prayer and Fasting